Tower of London,Beefeater,beefeater tower of london

 Yeoman Warders – why are they called Beefeaters?

 Yeoman Warders, the Tower’s official guardians, became a staple during the reign of Henry VII.
-Why are they called beefeaters?
+Why are they called Beefeaters?
 Well, as his personal bodyguards, they lived and travelled with the king and enjoyed special privileges.
 One of those privileges was access to the king’s table.
 As the story goes, the guards received beef portions as part of their pay and had unlimited access to the meat at the table.
 Hence, they became known as Beefeaters.
 Some Beefeaters today happen to be vegetarian, which makes the nickname a bit ironic.

 The Beefeaters became a permanent staple at the Tower to guard it.
 Their main role was to look after prisoners and crown jewels.
 It was a post of privilege and honour.
 Today, 37 Yeomen Warders are living at the Tower.
 To become eligible for the Yeomen Warder post, you need to be retired from the Armed Forces with at least 22 years of service, reaching the warrant officer’s rank and holding the Long Service and Good Conduct medal.

-The Beefeater Tower of London tour
+Tower of London Tour with Beefeaters

-The Tower of London Beefeater tour is an experience unlike any other.
+While today their role is mostly ceremonial, the Warders also act as greeters and guides and carry out the daily Ceremony of the Keys.
+They also do tours of the Tower.
+The Beefeater tour is an experience unlike any other.
 After all, this is their home, and they know the place like the back of their hand.
 The tours are every half hour.
 There is no additional cost on top of your admission ticket to take them.

 I was very excited to visit the Tower of London and even more so at the opportunity to partake in the Beefeater tour.
 Maybe it was the history nerd in me or that the Tower has such an important past.
 Either way, my visit here was an important stop during my London trip, and it’s something I definitely recommend to everyone.